59 “Did You Know” Facts That Are Almost Hard to Believe

 Did you know the oldest surviving love poem was forgotten until 1951?

-Written in 2000 BC, the world’s oldest love poem was stored unimportantly in a museum drawer in Turkey—until Sumerologist Samuel Noah Kramer saw it.
-The world’s oldest love poem etched into a clay tablet tells the tale of beauty and love; themes that prevail in modern poems.
+Written in 2,000 BC, the world’s oldest love poem was stored unimportantly in a museum drawer in Turkey—until Sumerologist Samuel Noah Kramer saw it.
+The world’s oldest love poem, etched into a clay tablet, tells a tale of beauty and love, themes that persist in modern poems.
 Not so much in these funny poems that will perk up your day, though.

 Did you know 1 in 4 Americans believe the sun revolves around the Earth?

 A total of 2,200 Americans were surveyed by the National Science Foundation in 2012.
-The numbers were startling: 1 in 4 incorrectly answered that the sun revolves around the Earth.
+The numbers were startling: One in four incorrectly answered that the sun revolves around the Earth.
 Brush up on the science facts you didn’t learn in school.

 Did you know carbs make you sleepy?